BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 From and elevated Powershell prompt:

 The `DISM` module provides the `Enable-WindowsOptionalFeature`, so it must be installed.
-However, it is not availae as a standalone download, it has to be finnessed .
+However, it is not available as a standalone download, it has to be finessed .
 See this for instructions: [Install DISM powershell module on Windows 7](https://superuser.com/questions/1270094/install-dism-powershell-module-on-windows-7)

 [Use Command line to Enable IIS Web server on Windows 11](https://www.how2shout.com/how-to/use-command-line-to-enable-iis-web-server-on-windows-11.html)